On this page:

 - hold a current SCV under the Migration Act 1958

-- have been physically present in Australia for at least eight out of the past 10 years (meaning they first arrived at least 10 years ago as a dependent minor), and 18 months out of the past two years; and
+- have been physically present in Australia for at least eight out of the past 10 years, and 18 months out of the past two years; and

-- meet the other eligibility criteria for a HELP loan under HESA.
+- meet the other eligibility criteria for a SA-HELP loan under HESA

 33.3 - SA-HELP for cross-institutional enrolments

-To be eligible for SA-HELP a student must be enrolled in a course of study at the provider at which the fee is being imposed.
+To be eligible for SA-HELP a student must be enrolled in a course of study or a bridging course for overseas-trained professionals at the provider at which the fee is being imposed.

 Students who are enrolled cross-institutionally – that is, they are enrolled in a course of study at their home provider but are undertaking a unit or a set of units at a host provider – will only be eligible for SA-HELP at the home provider.
 This applies even if the units of study they are undertaking at the host provider form part of the course of study they are undertaking at the home provider.